 Work Backwards to Make Money

-- They primarily concern the purchase price and not return
+- They are primarily concerned with the purchase price and not return

-- What you pay for a property has no correlation to what the property will rent for.
+- What is paid for a property has no correlation to what the property will rent for.

 - The rules do not take into account costs like insurance, property taxes, management, vacancy, repair, etc.

 - The rules falsely imply that there is the option of increasing the rent above market rate if necessary in order to make the property profitable.